Pantabangan Dam: History

 Pantabangan was an old town of around 300 years old.
 In May 1969, the Congress of the Philippines authorized the development of the Pampanga Basin with Republic Act No. 5499.
 In October of that year, detailed studies of the Pantabangan site were carried out and the planning of the site lasted two years.

 By June 11, 1971, President Ferdinand Marcos oversaw the ground breaking ceremony of the dam site in Palayupay, Pantabangan, Nueva Ecija, to signal the beginning of the construction of the Dam.
+Approximately 1,300 people were relocated from the town and the dam's reservoir zone, and were settled into locations with rolling and thereforeless productive agricultural land.

-The dam went into operation in February 1977 and its construction was completed later in May.
-Approximately 1,300 people were relocated from the town and the dam's reservoir zone.
+The dam finally began actual construction in 1974, and went into operation in February 1977 and its construction was completed later in May.

 Reservoir

-Since the operations of the dam started in February 1977, the site of the old town of Pantabangan has become visible during times of extremely low water levels in the reservoir coinciding with the El Niño phenomenon, with recorded instances occurring in 1983, 2014, 2020 and 2024, sparking an influx of visitors to the site, particularly the cross of the Saint Andrew Church constructed in 1825.
+Since the operations of the dam started in February 1977, the site of the old town of Pantabangan has become visible during times of extremely low water levels in the reservoir coinciding with the El Niño phenomenon, with recorded instances occurring in 1983, 2014, 2020, 2024 and 2026, sparking an influx of visitors to the site, particularly the cross of the Saint Andrew Church constructed in 1825.
 A modern cross was erected to replace the old one during one of its reappearances.
 The site, which also contains the ruins of the old public cemetery including headstones, foundations of the old municipal hall with its historical town marker, the town plaza and old tree trunks, has been designated as a cultural heritage zone by the municipal government.